-Participants, including organizers, speakers, volunteers, sponsors, staff and other attendees are expected to abide by the following code of conduct.
+All participants (defined here as organizers, speakers, poster presenters, session chairs and conveners, volunteers, sponsors, staff and other attendees) are expected to abide by the following code of conduct.

-- EPSC2021 is a professional networking experience and all attendees, including speakers, organisers, volunteers and sponsors, should be kind to, and respectful of, all.
+- EPSC2022 is a professional networking experience and all participants should be kind to, and respectful of, all.

-- EPSC2021 expects a diversity of views and opinions to be welcomed by open and constructive criticism of ideas rather than personal attacks on individuals.
+- EPSC2022 expects a diversity of views and opinions to be welcomed by open and constructive criticism of ideas rather than personal attacks on individuals.

 - Harassment, bullying, discrimination or intimidation will not be tolerated and anyone asked to stop unacceptable behaviour is expected to comply immediately.
 Harassment includes but is not limited to:

 - Inappropriate or intimidating behaviour and language or threats of violence,

 - Unwelcome jokes,

 - Offensive comments related to gender, gender identity and expression, sexual orientation, disability, mental illness, neuro(a)typicality, physical appearance, pregnancy status, political affiliation, marital status, body size, age, ethnicity, national origin, nationality, immigration status, language, religion or lack thereof, or other identity marker,

 - Unwelcome comments regarding a person’s lifestyle choices and practices.

 - Anyone that observes or is subject to any violations against these rules should follow the reporting procedures.